NCPP/ocgis/doc/computation.rst

 .. code-block:: sh

-   conda install -c nesii/channel/ocgis icclim
+   conda install -c nesii icclim

 For example, to calculate the *TG* indice (mean of daily mean temperature), select the calculation like: